marora7926/aus_insci_project/README.md

 IN THE NAVBAR section, I AM presented with a MARQUEE with latest news as well as six NAVTABS WHEN I click on any NAVTAB, it gets in active more and AS A user, I am able to see this.

+IN THE FOOTER section, I am presented with the project social media links as well as a link to download acknowledgements, ethics statement, privacy and disclaimer document.

 WHEN I click the FIRST NAVTAB, which is about Aus-InSCI Project THEN I presented with THREE Sub-components NAVTABS, namely Aus-InSCI 2018, Aus-InSCI 2023 and Translation Project